PA-RISC Buses

 GSC

-The General System Connect (GSC) bus is the primary system and I/O bus on most of second-generation 32-bit HP 9000 workstations.
-GSC connects most of the I/O devices to the central system bus and chipset, with some CPUs attaching directly to it (PA-7100LC and PA-7300LC; see below).
-HSC is a variant of GSC but electronically the same bus.
+The General System Connect GSC bus is the primary system and I/O bus on most of second-generation 32-bit HP 9000 workstations.
+GSC connects most of the I/O devices to the central system bus and chipset, with some CPUs attaching directly to it like the PA-7100LC and PA-7300LC HSC is a variant of GSC.

 - 32-bit data path width